FreDiabetics/xDrip--Tasker-Tizen-Watchface-Integration/README.md

 To get a really graet looking Watchface to have a look on your BG Values please Downlaod wach from above and copy and paste it path: InternalStorage/BeautifulWatches/watches Then open Watchmake and navigate to My Watches.
-Sync it to your watch and e Voila :)
+Sync it to your watch and e Voila :) You have to Use the Watchface Files from up above to get all Values shown.

 You welcome to follow me on https://getwatchmaker.com/user/Bkd6tbYxr If you follow me your never gonna pass a new CGM Watchface.